Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 31:04 So there's this really intricate way in which memory is trying to be grouped together and then also trying to be reused without reallocating it from the operating system.

-31:26 - Yeah, anyway, so it's pretty interesting how all this stuff is working together, but that's the Python small object allocator.
+31:26 Anyway, so it's pretty interesting how all the stuff is working together, but that's the Python small object allocator.

 31:43 And then each pool is filled with exactly the same size people or creatures swimming around, something like that.